 - Serve warm with maple syrup, powdered sugar, or fresh fruit.

-- If using a streusel topping, make it with less sugar or swap some for chopped nuts.
+- If I’m doing a streusel topping, I go light on the sugar or throw in some chopped pecans.

 Final Thoughts